too-much-todotxt/spec/The-Todo.txt-Format.md

 dates, so that they are easily sorted by priority or time, and completed items are marked with an `x`, which both sorts at the bottom of an alphabetical list and looks like a filled-in checkbox.

-The first and most important rule of todo.txt is: ***A single line in your todo.txt text file represents a single task.***

 Here are the rest.